m

 Australasian Drama Studies n°53, p.[186]-202, Octobre 2008

 The Chinese acrobatic training process introduced at the Nanjing Project, which provided a foundation for the successful intercultural hybridisation of Australian new circus, is documented.
-The Nanjing Project was a major factor in a revival of interest in Chinese circus skills, which have were present in Australia since the mid-nineteenth century. [editor summary]
+The Nanjing Project was a major factor in a revival of interest in Chinese circus skills, which have were present in Australia since the mid-nineteenth century.

 Filtrer